 So you need to realize that, folks.

-And I guarantee if you sit down, just like you're gonna play a board game, and you guys actually take and take something like immigration, but you gotta have all the facts.
+And I guarantee you, if you sit down, just like you're going to play a board game and you guys actually take something like immigration, but you've got to have all the facts.

-You can't just sit down over opinion and say, well, I think that people should be able to come here and we should be able to take all the people who were hurting and poor in the world, it's not realistic.
+You can't just sit down over opinion and say, well, I think that people should be able to come here and we should be able to take all the people who are hurting and poor in their world.

 You need to sit down with the facts.